mtlynch/mtlynch.io/_posts/2017-09-15-human-code-reviews.md

 If your team or organization doesn't have a style guide, just start one.
 Google has some excellent [style guides](https://google.github.io/styleguide/) that are public and freely licensed.
 You can either create your style guide using a published style guide as the base, then defining team-specific deviations on top of it.
 Or you can just start from scratch in a wiki or Google Doc.
 I like to define my style guides as a Markdown file under source control.
 When I make changes, I designate an individual person to review, but I send the review as an FYI to my whole team so that they're aware of the style decision and they have an opportunity to object if they don't like the new rule.

+It saves time for both authors and reviewers if there's a defined style.
+It minimizes unpleasant style fights.

 ## Start high level and work your way down

 In most reviews, you'll generally have a mix of notes that are high level (e.g. "can we break this class into two classes?") and notes that are low level (e.g. "'success' is misspelled here").
-If you have broad, high level notes, start with those and refer your lower-level notes.
+If you have broad, high level notes, start with those and defer your lower-level notes to a later review round.

 The first reason is that there's a cost to every note.
 There's a time cost of you writing it, especially if you are giving extra care to your words to avoid ambiguity or insult.
 For the author, there is both a time cost to reading and understanding your note and a psychological cost for each note.
 In theory, if the author writes a 100-line change and gets back 100 separate notes, they should be happy to receive 100 different ways to improve their writing.
 But we agreed previously that your co-workers are humans with normal human emotions and egos of varying degrees of fragility.
 Most human developers get sadder as the number of code review notes they receive approaches the number of lines they wrote.